migueldias2/libft/README.md

     ft_lstmap	- apply function to content of all list's elements into new list.

 Note: functions marked with * are bonus functions (not mandatory by the project's subject).
+Note2: My makefile explains everything that is happening with each command :)